xhanin/jarup/README.md

 An alias for 'replace' is 'add'.

+### remove a file

+Remove a file.

+`jarup example.jar rm --from=example.properties`

+Alias for 'rm' are 'remove', 'delete' and 'del'.

 ### work with jars of jars

 All commands can be used on files contained in jars contained in jars (or wars / ears / …):